student-0/project1/README.md

 that are drawn with
-at least three different fill colors, using drawing methods such as rect, ellipse,line, etc.
+at least three different fill colors, using drawing methods such as rect, ellipse, line, etc.
 The monster chases the hero,
 who chases after the gold.
 As they move about,